nbroad1881/senti-news/readme.md

 *news_scrapy* contains everything need for scraping sites

+*texts* are:
-*texts* are text documents made by scraping news articles
+* text documents made by scraping news articles
+* poll ratings from realclearpolitics

 *urls* are csv files containing urls for articles